arthurdent/watdo/README.md

 whydo?
 ------
 I'm a terminal monkey.
-There are really no simple command-line app for twitter.
+There is really no simple command-line app for twitter.
 There are a few that are kludgey and hard to navigate.
 This one sucks less than those ones.

 todo
 -----